 To do this we want to keep a record of some of the best plays we receive and then invite theatre directors to read the plays which most appeal to them.

-If it works, we hope to kick start interesting and fulfilling creative relationships between directors and writers who might otherwise never have come into contact with each other.
+We hope to kick start interesting and fulfilling creative relationships between directors and writers who might otherwise never have come into contact with each other.

 From now on, playwrights whose work is not selected to be produced by Bitter Pill, but who we really enjoyed reading, will be invited to become part of The Painkiller Pool.